chazingtheinfinite/chazingtheinfinite.github.io/README.md

-# Dci AI Lab Website
+# Dick AI Lab Website

 A static website made with Jekyll for the Dick AI Lab, a multidisciplinary research lab at CHEO-RI and BORN Ontario.